8 min read

 });

-Now that we knew the magic bytes, we could call the DLL ourselves:
+Now that we knew the magic bytes, we could call the DLL ourselves from Python:

 import ctypes